j3soon/Allegro5Template/README.md

   For Dev-C++ you should open the `*.dev` file.
 If all files disappear, use `Project > Add To Project...` and select all files.

+- On Code::Blocks Release mode: `The Application was Unable to Start Correctly (0xc000007b)`

+  You should copy both `allegro_monolith-5.2.dll` and `allegro-5.2.dll` to your `/Release` folder.

 ### Installation on Mac OS

 - Command not found - brew